braindead-cc/bcc/README.md

 <!-- begin joke -->

-# The LPTSTR Brainfsck Toolchain
+# The Braindead Compiler Collection

 Brainfsck is an extremely simple, safe, and fast language for developing maintainable software.